Inland Rail is transforming how we move goods around Australia.

 Did you know?
 10 key Inland Rail facts

-Spanning 1,700km, Inland Rail is the largest freight rail project in Australia and one of the most significant infrastructure projects in the world.
+Spanning more than 1,700km, Inland Rail is the largest freight rail project in Australia and one of the most significant infrastructure projects in the world.

-It is broken up into 13 individual projects across 36 local government areas: one project in Victoria, seven in New South Wales, and five in Queensland.
+It comprises 13 individual projects across 36 local government areas: one project in Victoria, seven in New South Wales, and five in Queensland.

 Inland Rail will provide a consistent standard gauge connection from Melbourne to Brisbane as well as a dual gauge connection in Queensland to allow seamless connectivity with Queensland’s narrow-gauge network.